Last Updated on: by

 - Fluorescence is the emission of light by a substance that has absorbed light or other electromagnetic radiation while phosphorescence is a specific type of photoluminescence related to fluorescence.

 - Unlike fluorescence, a phosphorescent material does not immediately re-emit the radiation it absorbs.

 - The fluorescence microscope was devised in the early part of the twentieth century by August Köhler, Carl Reichert, and Heinrich Lehmann, among others.

-Principle of Fluorescence Microscope
+Principle of Fluorescence Microscopy

 - Most cellular components are colorless and cannot be clearly distinguished under a microscope.
 The basic premise of fluorescence microscopy is to stain the components with dyes.

 - Fluorescent dyes, also known as fluorophores or fluorochromes, are molecules that absorb excitation light at a given wavelength (generally UV), and after a short delay emit light at a longer wavelength.
 The delay between absorption and emission is negligible, generally on the order of nanoseconds.